UPDATE 2-Cyprus petitions The Hague to safeguard offshore rights

 "This news illustrates that the proper way to resolve international disputes or situations is through peaceful means, including, as a last resort, recourse to the courts," said Dr. Klearchos Kyriakides, assistant professor of law at the Cyprus Campus of the University of Central Lancashire.
 "That's what the rule of law requires."

-EU member Cyprus was divided in a Turkish invasion in 1974 after a brief Greek-inspired coup.
+EU member Cyprus was divided into a Turkish invasion in 1974 after a brief Greek-inspired coup.
 Turkey supports a breakaway Turkish Cypriot state in north Cyprus.
 Both Greek and Turkish Cypriots created the Republic of Cyprus in 1960 but the partnership crumbled in acrimony in 1963, leaving Greek Cypriots running the island.
-(Reporting By Michele Kambas, additional reporting by Anthony Deutsch in Amsterdam Editing by David Goodman, Elaine Hardcastle and Giles Elgood)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)